timosalm/tap-spring-developer-workshop/workshop/content/exercises/api-first.md

 The API-first approach prioritizes the design and development of the application programming interface (API) before any other aspects of the application.
-This approach enables for example the consumers of an API to work more independently from its provider, and providers are able to facilitate discussions with stakeholders well before they might have coded themselves past the point of no return.
+This approach enables the consumers of an API to work more independently from its provider, and providers are able to facilitate discussions with stakeholders well before they might have coded themselves past the point of no return.

 ###### Discover API documentation and more in Tanzu Developer Portal

 Tanzu Developer Portal helps you to find documentation for APIs available in your organization and try them out before integrating them in your applications.

-A core feature of Tanzu Developer Portal and the Cloud Native Computing Foundation’s project [Backstage](https://backstage.io), on which it's based on, is the **Software Catalog**.
-A centralized system that keeps track of ownership and metadata for all the applications in your organization's ecosystem.
+A core feature of Tanzu Developer Portal is the **Software Catalog**.
+The Software Catalog is a centralized system that keeps track of metadata for all the applications in your organization's ecosystem.
 The catalog is built around the concept of metadata YAML files stored together with the code, which are then harvested and visualized.
+Here is an exmaple of the YAML file from the product service.
 ```dashboard:open-url
 url: {{ ENV_GITEA_BASE_URL }}/product-service/catalog/component.yaml
 ```
+Lets open the Software Catalog.

 ```dashboard:open-url
 url: https://tap-gui.{{ ENV_TAP_INGRESS }}/catalog
 ```

-If you **switch the kind from "Component" to "System"** and select `sc-architecture-system` you can see lists of all the services, backing services, and also a graph visualizing their relationships defined by metadata YAML files.
+If you **switch the kind from "Component" to "System"** and select `sc-architecture-system` you can see lists of all the services, backing services, and also a graph visualizing their relationships.
 ```dashboard:open-url
 url: https://tap-gui.{{ ENV_TAP_INGRESS }}/catalog/default/system/sc-architecture-system
 ```